 When you say something three times in a video, people fixate on it.

 Rule #8: Make your video emotional.
 Remember, people buy with emotions

 Support is one of the most important aspects of success in any campaign, with no exceptions.

 We put in a lot of effort to make sure we had 24/7 support, where any question or comment on our Indiegogo page, email, or Facebook received a reply in 20 minutes or less.

 Crowdfunding is all about trust.
 Nobody is 100% sure you are going to deliver what you promised.

 So to back your project, they need to trust YOU – somebody they’ve never met or heard of before.

-Support is one of the critical factors of earning trust, and if you do it promptly and thoroughly, you’ll earn even more.
+Support is one of the critical factors in earning trust, and if you do it promptly and thoroughly, you’ll earn even more.

-There were a number of times where people wrote us, unsure if they’d back the project, but ultimately said they did because of our prompt support and communication.
+There were a number of times when people wrote us, unsure if they’d back the project, but ultimately said they did because of our prompt support and communication.

 It made them feel safe talking with us.